What does B2B eCommerce Cost?

 Yes.
 Setting up a B2B eCommerce system that’s tailored for your business is a game-changing experience, especially if it leverages the latest technology (such as the Magento 2 toolkit).
 Building an eCommerce platform is an investment that can yield a very high return.
-Anecdotally, we know that shopping online has become the preferred method of buying for huge portion of the population.
-A Forrester report even found that B2B buyers prefer self-service elements on eCommerce platforms to traditional sales methods.
+Shopping online is the preferred method of buying for huge portion of the population.
+A Forrester report even found that B2B buyers prefer self-service elements on eCommerce platforms over traditional sales methods.
 The same report predicted that B2B eCommerce would account for 17% of all B2B sales in the U.S by 2023, accounting for over $18 trillion.
 See US B2B eCommerce Will Hit $1.8 Trillion By 2023.

 Here are a few reasons why:

-- Provide a Personalized Shopping Experience: Using a B2B eCommerce system also opens the door to more sophisticated product personalization.
-If your products and prices change depending on buyer circumstances, you can organize buyers into the correct pricing tiers and display the right products so they can seamlessly buy.
+- Provide a Personalized Shopping Experience: Using a B2B eCommerce system opens the door to more sophisticated product personalization.
+If your products and prices vary based on buyer profiles, you can organize buyers into the correct pricing tiers and display pertinent products.
 This extends to personalized payment methods, such as recurring payments, price negotiation, and bundles.